zemasoft/wildcards/README.md

 * *Wildcards* uses a recursive approach.
 Hence you can simply run out of stack (during runtime execution) or you can exceed the maximum depth of constexpr evaluation (during compile time execution).
-If so, try to make the input sequence shorter or the pattern less complex.
-You can also try to build using a C++14 compiler since the C++14 implementation of the library is more effective and consumes less resources.
+If so, try making the input sequence shorter or the pattern less complex.
+You can also try to build using the C++14 standard since the C++14 implementation of the library is more effective and consumes less resources.
+* The `cx` library is a byproduct created during the development of *Wildcards* which uses some pieces from its functionality internally.
+More of the `cx` is used in tests.
+You can use this library in exactly the same way as you use *Wildcards* (single-header / multi-header approach) but if you are interested only in *Wildcards*, you don't need to care/know about the `cx` at all.
+This library might become a separate project in the future.

 [language.url]:   https://isocpp.org/
 [language.badge]: https://img.shields.io/badge/language-C++-blue.svg